shanto268/lfl_fridge_monitoring/README.md

     - Go to "Project settings" (gear icon) in the Firebase console.
     - Select the "Service accounts" tab.
     - Click "Generate new private key".
 This downloads a JSON file (e.g., `sneezy.json`). **Keep this file secure!** Place it in the project's root directory.
-5.  **Set Firebase Rules:** In the Firebase console, go to "Realtime Database" -> "Rules" and paste the following, replacing `"sneezy"` with your PC name and the corresponding `auth.uid` value (after setting up Firebase Authentication):
+5.  **Set Firebase Rules:** In the Firebase console, go to "Realtime Database" -> "Rules" and paste the following, replacing the key entries.

     ```json
     {
       "rules": {
-        "PC_NAME": {
+        "BlueFors_PC": {
+          // Setup for BlueFors System
           ".read": true,
           ".write": "auth.uid === 'PC_NAME'", // Replace 'PC_NAME' with the actual UID
           "$log_date": {